mbrio/jquery.h264/README.md

 Introduction
 ------------
-jQuery h.264 is a library that embeds an h.264 video using an HTML 5 &lt;video&gt; tag; if the browser does not support embedding h.264 then it falls back to a Flash solution; if that fails then the content within the target container &lt;div&gt; is not replaced.
+jQuery h.264 is a library that embeds an h.264 video using an HTML 5 video tag; if the browser does not support embedding h.264 then it falls back to a Flash solution; if that fails then the content within the target container div is not replaced.

 **Previous versions of jQuery h.264 was reliant on the [Flash JW Player](http://www.google.com/search?q=jw+flash+player).
 Current versions are not.**

-In newer versions of Firefox that support the &lt;video&gt; tag but not h.264, the Flash player is used.
+In newer versions of Firefox that support the video tag but not h.264, the Flash player is used.

 The library has been tested on an iPhone 4 and an iPad.

 Demo
 ----
 In order to get the demo running you'll need an h.264 encoded video, a poster image, and a copy of the Flash JW Player.